A woman hugs the man who fatally shot her brother and 22 more in a racist attack at a Texas Walmart

 Javier Rodriguez was 15 and starting his sophomore year in high school when he was shot and killed at a bank in Walmart.

-He told Crusius that he and his family have to go to the cemetery to celebrate his son's death.
+He told Crusius that he and his family have to go to the cemetery to commemorate his son's birthday.

 “I wish I could just get five minutes with you — me and you — and get all of this, get it over with,” he said.

-Note: This story has been updated to correct that Javier Rodriguez’s family members go to the cemetery to commemorate his birthday, not his death.